 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Selecting an auto insurance company is difficult: rates can fluctuate based on your location, age, and driving history, and every company's discounts vary.
-Farmers and Nationwide are two of the most popular insurance companies, providing competitively priced policies across large swaths of the US.
+Choosing an auto insurance company can be tricky: rates vary based on your driving history, age, and location, and every company provides a different set of discounts.
+Farmers and Nationwide are two of the most popular car insurance companies, offering competitively priced coverage in most American states.

-If you have very poor credit, Nationwide could be the way to go.
-On average, Nationwide offers lower rates than Farmers for drivers with credit scores of 579 or less.
-Drivers with exceptional credit — a score of 800-plus — should consider View typical insurance costs by credit score for Nationwide and Farmers below.
+If you have very poor credit, Nationwide could be preferable to Farmers.
+Typically, Nationwide offers cheaper rates than Farmers for drivers with credit scores of lower than 580.
+Insurance shoppers with exceptional credit — a score of 800 or higher — should consider View average insurance rates by credit level for Nationwide and Farmers below.

 |Very Poor (300-579)||$2,633||$1,593|